AirshipCraft/docs/src/mech/economy/companies/commands.md

 # Commands
 Here is a full list of commands for the [companies](/src/mech/economy/companies.md) portion of the [economy](/src/mech/economy.md) system.

+## General Commands

+General commands for managing a company:

+- `/company register [company name] [ticker symbol] [optional: # of shares]`: Registers a new company with a ticker symbol.
+Also takes a optional argument that changes the number of shares from the default (100,000).

 ## Stock Market Commands